YuChuanxiu/DeepCPR/README.md

 )
 ```

-The ONNX adapter uses `onnxruntime` and preserves the model tensor layouts used
+The ONNX adapter preserves the tensor layouts used by the Keras exports.
+The
-by the Keras exports.
-The DeepCPR profile model accepts
+DeepCPR profile model accepts `(batch, 128, 1, 800)` and returns
-`(batch, 128, 1, 800)` and returns `(batch, 128, 1, 5)`.
+`(batch, 128, 1, 5)`.

 For backward compatibility, an `.h5` path uses TensorFlow when TensorFlow is
 available.
 If TensorFlow is unavailable, the loader can use a same-stem `.onnx`
 file beside the requested `.h5` file; explicit ONNX paths are recommended for
 TensorFlow-free deployment.

-# Information of maintainers
+## Downstream analysis

+The resolved peak tables can be used for downstream statistical analysis and
+compound identification. `workflow.py` provides a seamless workflow from raw
+datasets to peak tables, resolved mass spectra, and potential biomarkers.
+The `msp_to_csv.py` utility converts DeepCPR MSP files to CSV format for tools
+such as FastEI.

+## Maintainers

-- 222301019@csu.edu.cn
+222301019@csu.edu.cn